mathieureguer/robofont-scripts/README.md

 # robofont-scripts
 Some Robofont scripts, usefulness not guaranteed.

+## outlines
-## Uderzor
+### Uderzor
 Draws asterisks.
-Uses an anchor named ‘origin’ or the bottom center of the glyph bbox as the center of the transformation.
+Uses an anchor named _origin_ or the bottom center of the glyph bbox as the center of the transformation.